 Scottish Borders, Orkney, Dubai and Malaysia campuses

-Contact the student advisors listed.
+Visit your campus web pages and contact the student advisors listed.

 A student is ill and unable to attend examinations.
 The student submits a completed application form for consideration of mitigating circumstances together with a medical certificate.

-This is considered and evaluated by the Mitigating Circumstances Committee in the School.
-A recommendation is made to the Exam Board that, in light of the student’s assessment profile and on the basis of the evidence provided, the circumstances presented are sufficient to support a change in decision regarding progression.
+This is considered and evaluated by the mitigating circumstances committee in the School.
+A recommendation is made to the exam board that, in light of the student's assessment profile and on the basis of the evidence provided, the circumstances presented are sufficient to support a change in decision regarding progression.
 The student is able to sit the missed exams at the next exam diet as the first attempt.

-The application is considered by the Mitigating Circumstances Committee in the School.
-A recommendation is made to the Exam Board that no evidence has been presented in support of the case.
+The application is considered by the mitigating circumstances committee in the School.
+A recommendation is made to the exam board that no evidence has been presented in support of the case.
 No marks are awarded for the assessment.